1. Home

 Content Configuration tab

-Once you have added assets through the Content Configuration tab, it’s time to create a Content Page by clicking on the Content Page Settings tab.
+Once you have added assets through the Content Configuration tab, it’s time to create a Content Page by clicking on the Content Page Setup tab.

 When the page loads, select a Content Page Template from the dropdown list on the left side of the screen.
 For more support, see How to Build Content Page and Landing Page Templates.